Trial Blog Regarding a Defendant’s Right Not to Testify

 Don’t feel sorry for the government just yet; the burden is not unduly burdensome.

 Despite the fundamental due process protections the founding fathers (and undoubtedly the founding mothers through the input of their husbands) gave to American citizens, the government still has the advantage (often the unfair advantage).
 The truth is that most jurors assume the defendant is guilty despite the “presumption of innocence.”
 Notwithstanding the burden of proof being “beyond a reasonable doubt,” many jurors use the custom burden of “do I think he did it” or “does the victim deserve a conviction despite whether or not this particular defendant did it or not.”
-The less “desirable” or “likable” the defendant is, seems to correlate to how high or low the burden tends to be in a case.
+The less “desirable” or “likable” the defendant is, the higher or lower the burden tends to be in a case.
 These are not the burdens required under Michigan or American constitutional law.
 Too many people (thousands) are wrongfully convicted by juries in America and later proven innocent.
-Wrongful convictions are especially likely in eye-witness cases because eye-witness testimony is historically unreliable.
+Wrongful convictions are especially likely in eyewitness cases because eyewitness testimony is historically unreliable.

 It means that honesty in the jury selection process is necessary for the system to work at its optimum level.
 Thank God for the juror who admitted she could not follow the law in my case and couldn’t accept without bias that it is the defendant’s right not to testify.
 I don’t know how this case will work out, but thanks to that particular juror who admitted her bias, my client is assured of getting a fairer trial than he would have otherwise had.